Call or Text 24/7 (512) 222-8000

 Submitting an Email Request for an Autopsy Report

-Online requests for autopsy reports can be made via email.
-Requests should be sent to: [email protected].
+Today, most medical examiner’s offices accept requests for autopsy reports via email.
+For autopsies performed by the Travis County Medical Examiner’s Office requests should be sent to: [email protected].

-Submitting an Online Request for an Autopsy Report
+Submitting an Online Request Form For an Autopsy Report

 The team at Green Cremation Texas can help you make cremation arrangements while you wait for an autopsy to be performed.
 We’ll work with the medical examiner’s office to coordinate timelines and transport to the crematorium.
 You can give us a call, text or email 24 hours a day.